-Dee cember 31, 2021 December 31, 2020 Additional paid-in capital-premium \$ 3,943,016 3,488,459 Difference between consideration and carry amount arising from acquisition or disposal of subsidiaries 3 3,698 3,698 Changes in equity of associates, joint ventures and subsidiaries accounted for using equity method - 5,602 Issuance of convertible bonds 15,987 48,667 Issuance of employee restricted shares 69,699 115,168 \$ 4,032,400 3,661,594
+Dec cember 31, 2022 December 31, 2021 Additional paid-in capital-premium \$ 4,081,618 3,943,016 Difference between consideration and carry amount arising from acquisition or disposal of subsidiaries 5 3,698 3,698 Changes in equity of associates, joint ventures and subsidiaries accounted for using equity method 6,052 - Issuance of convertible bonds - 15,987 Expired stock options 361 - Issuance of employee restricted shares 69,699 \$ 4,091,729 4,032,400

 According to the ROC Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
-According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring paid-in capital in excess of par value should not exceed 10% of the total ordinary stock outstanding.
+According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus should not exceed 10% of the paid-in capital.

-The capital surplus resulted from the conversion of unsecured convertible bonds converted into ordinary shares from January 1 to December 31, 2021 was \$616,933 (including the stock options reclassified as Additional paid in capital of \$32,680 and the unamortized discounts on bonds payable of \$5,884).
+The capital surplus - premium resulted from the conversion of unsecured convertible bonds into ordinary shares for the years ended December 31, 2022 and 2021 were \$296,640 and \$616,933, respectively (including the stock options reclassified as additional-paid in capital - premium of \$15,626 and \$32,680, and the unamortized discounts on bonds payable of \$1,166 and \$5,884).

-The Company's Board of Directors meeting held on March 17, 2021 and 2020, approved to distribute the cash dividend of \$208,377 (\$0.99977022 per share) and \$41,696 (\$0.2 per share) through capital surplus.
+The Company's Board of Directors meeting held on March 10, 2022 and March 17, 2021, approved to distribute the cash dividend of \$217,406 (\$0.98662085 per share) and \$208,377 (\$0.99977022 per share) through capital surplus.
 The related information can be accessed through the Market Observation Post System website.

-The Company's Board of Directors meeting held on March 10, 2022, approved to distribute the cash dividend of \$217,406 (\$1.0 per share) through capital surplus.
+The Company's Board of Directors meeting held on March 14, 2023, approved to distribute the cash dividend of \$220,355 (\$1 per share) through capital surplus.
 The related information can be accessed through the Market Observation Post System website after the meeting.

-(iii) Retained earnings
+(iv) Retained earnings